-The Khajuraho temples are richly decorated with intricately carved sculptures.
+The walls of the temples of Khajuraho are richly decorated with intricately carved sculptures.

-Although temples of Khajuraho are famed for their sexual sculptures,
+Whilst Khajuraho temples are famous for their sex sculptures,

 sexual themes occupy less than 10% of the Khajuraho temples sculpture.

-most sex scene panels are balanced with the non-
+most erotic scene panels are in balance with the non-

 The art themes cover numerous